 I grew up near the center of the United States in Lawrence, Kansas and went to a one-room school called Knowledge Hill.
+(Yes.
+Really.)
 After attending junior high and high school in "town" I graduated and joined the military, serving in both the Army and Air Force.
-Later I attended the University of Kansas through the GI Bill, earning a degree in Advertising and Editorial Art.
-I also studied Creative Writing.
+Later, I attended the University of Kansas through the GI Bill, earning a degree in Advertising and Editorial Art with a miner in creative writing.
 The world considered me an old student at thirty.
 Youth ruled.

 Divorced, I supported my son by temping—everything from factory work to a week in the service of a US senator.
-Meanwhile I hunted for a job in my field.
+It's a great way to make a living if you don't want to buy anything.
+Meanwhile, I hunted for a job in my field.
 I didn’t look the part of an artist in those days: a young man with a beard and a top age of twenty.
-A year and a half out of college, I landed my first professional job.
+A year and a half out of college, I found my first professional job.